 - Fratelli Milano offers simple, fresh food with reasonable prices in an inviting atmosphere.
 Our friends ate here multiple times, so that says a lot.
 Outdoor seating is available.

 - Il Gabbiano is located on Biscayne Blvd. so has beautiful views of the bay.
 But, it also offers great food and great service, so it has it all.
-While a bit pricey, everyone we know says it’s worth it.
+We had dinner there and while a bit pricey, it was delicious with impeccable service.
+They give you so many free appetizers when you sit down, that you’re full by the time dinner arrives.

 - Glam Vegan is a new restaurant in town that is getting rave reviews.
 Being vegetarian, I will definitely be trying Glam.